computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

 **linux-shell-base** is a resource of standard solutions to low-level shell scripting problems in the Linux application layer as an approach to [the philosophy of computing](https://en.wikipedia.org/wiki/Unix_philosophy#The_UNIX_Programming_Environment).
-These are solutions to common shell scripting problems in the Linux community.
+These are solutions to common shell scripting problems within the Linux community.

 All solutions conform to four principles: